ProjectOpenSea/opensea-creatures/README.md

 If you're running a modified version of `sell.js` and not getting expected behavior, check the following:

-* Is the `expirationTime` in future?
+- Is the `expirationTime` in future?
 If no, change it to a time in the future.

-* Is the `expirationTime` a fractional second?
+- Is the `expirationTime` a fractional second?
 If yes, round the listing time to the nearest second.

-* Are the input addresses all strings?
+- Are the input addresses all strings?
 If no, convert them to strings.

-* Are the input addresses checksummed?
+- Are the input addresses checksummed?
 You might need to use the checksummed version of the address.

-* Is your computer's internal clock accurate?
+- Is your computer's internal clock accurate?
 If no, try enabling automatic clock adjustment locally or following [this tutorial](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/set-time.html) to update an Amazon EC2 instance.

-* Do you have any conflicts that result from globally installed node packages?
-If yes, try `npm uninstall -g truffle; npm install -g truffle@5.0.37`
+- Do you have any conflicts that result from globally installed node packages?
+If yes, try `yarn remove -g truffle; yarn`

-* Are you running a version of node compliant with the `engines` requirement in `package.json`?
-If no, try `nvm use 8.11.2; rm -rf node_modules; npm i`
+- Are you running a version of node compliant with the `engines` requirement in `package.json`?
+If no, try `nvm use; rm -rf node_modules; yarn`

 # About OpenSea Creature Accessories

 This is a sample ERC-1155 contract for the purposes of demonstrating integration with the [OpenSea](https://opensea.io) marketplace for crypto collectibles.
 We also include:

 - A factory contract for making sell orders for unminted items (allowing for **gas-free and mint-free presales**).
 - A configurable lootbox contract for selling randomized collections of ERC-1155 items.

 On top of the features from the OpenSea ERC721 sample contracts above, ERC1155

 - supports multiple creators per contract, where only the creator is able to mint more copies
 - supports pre-minted items for the lootbox to choose from